Funding Opportunities

 The available funding is intended to support application-oriented and innovative projects to shape structural change.
 The Rhenish mining area alone has 2 million euros available annually for funding.

-Deadline: next cut-off dates in April and October 2024
+Deadline: next cut-off date expected April 2025

 Federal Funding Opportunities